 Last night Devyn was over for dinner and at one point his brother Kyle, who has autism and is twenty-seven years old, was asking for something.
 Devyn ran upstairs to see what Kyle needed and took care of Kyle’s needs without being asked.
 This makes my heart thankful for having been compassionate towards Devyn when he was small and also proud of the man he has become.

-Can I encourage you today to offer grace to your children as often as possible and save discipline for offenses that are purposeful?
+Can I encourage you today to offer grace to your children as often as possible and save discipline for offences that are purposeful?
 Apologize when you are wrong.
 It’s never too late.
-Even if your children have left home and are grown … they may give up the bitterness they have harbored towards you.
+Even if your children have left home and are grown … they may give up the bitterness they have harboured towards you💗

 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.